-Refund Policy for Undergraduate Accelerated Bachelor of Science in Nursing (ABSN) Students
+Refund Policy for Undergraduate Students

 The date on which a student notifies the Office of the Registrar of his or her complete withdrawal in writing will be used as the basis for determining tuition refund.
 Please refer to your department for exact dates.
 The student will need to contact his or her Student Financial Services (SFS) counselor to discuss the financial implications of the withdrawal.
 The student may need to receive an official withdrawal code from the SFS counselor to complete the process.
 Any refund resulting from completion of the process will be issued within 30 days.
 Title IV recipients, please be aware, any financial aid withdrawal calculations are based on the last date of academic activity in the course(s).